maxzheng/great-life-guide/double.md

 ### #3 Loving-Kindness Meditation

-[Loving-Kindess Meditation](https://www.wikihow.com/Practice-Loving-Kindness-Meditation-%28Metta%29) will improve your compassion, gratitude, concentration, and reduce negativities, therefore improving your relationships, leadership, and happiness.
+[Loving-Kindess Meditation](https://www.wikihow.com/Practice-Loving-Kindness-Meditation-%28Metta%29) will improve your compassion, gratitude, concentration, and reduce negativities, therefore improve your relationships, leadership, and happiness.

 Here's how to do it:

 1. Sit/lay down in a comfortable spot, and relax your body
-2. Acknowledge that you are a person and you deserve to be happy just like everyone else, forgive yourself for any wrongdoing, praise yourself for the good things you have done, thank yourself for what you contribute to others, and finally extend agape and well wishes to yourself.
+2. Acknowledge that you are a person and you deserve to be happy just like everyone else, forgive yourself for any wrongdoing, praise yourself for the good things you have done, thank yourself for what you contribute to others, and finally extend love or well wishes to yourself.
 3. Now repeat the same steps for some people you love, some you had conflicts with, and some that you don't know that well.
 4. Repeat until you are relaxed and your heart is filled with warmth, love, gratitude, and happiness.